kitsec-labs/kitsec-core/README.md

 For help, discussion about best practices, or any other conversation that would benefit from being searchable:

-Discuss Kitsec Core on [GitHub](https://github.com/kitsec-labs/kitsec-core/discussions)
+Join the Kitsec Core [discussion](https://github.com/kitsec-labs/kitsec-core/discussions)

 ## Contributing